Immediate openings available for weekly therapy, medication management and EMDR intensives. Schedule Your Visit Online »

 • Relationships strained by political differences

-Constant exposure to political conflict activates your nervous system’s threat response.
-Doomscrolling increases anxiety, anger, and helplessness.
+Constant exposure to political content keeps your nervous system activated.
+Doomscrolling, in particular, can increase anxiety, anger, and helplessness.

 3. Set Boundaries in Polarized Relationships

-Political division has impacted families, workplaces, and friendships across Michigan.
+Political division has affected families, friendships, and workplaces across Michigan.

 If conversations consistently leave you feeling: